-Minimum proportion of interest on borrowing which is subject to fixed rate interest permissible is 50%.
+The minimum proportion of interest on borrowing which is subject to fixed rate interest permissible is 50%.

-Maximum proportion of interest on borrowing which is subject to fixed rate interest permissible is 100%.
+The maximum proportion of interest on borrowing which is subject to fixed rate interest permissible is 100%.

 1.2.5.
-Policies concerning the use of financial derivatives and other instruments for interest rate management.
+Policies concerning the use of financial derivatives and other instruments for interest rate management

-a) Forward dealing (agreeing to invest money at a future date): Consideration will be given to dealing from forward periods dependent upon market conditions.
-Any hedging tools such as derivatives are only used for the management of risk and the prudent management of financial affairs, and that the policy for the use of derivatives is clearly detailed in the annual strategy.
-All forward dealing should have the approval of either the Section 151 Officer or Deputy Section 151 Officer.

-b) Callable deposits: Callable deposits are permitted subject to approval from the Section 151 Officer.

-c) LOBOS (borrowing under lender's option/borrower's option): The use of LOBOs are considered as part of the borrowing strategy.
-Any money borrowed for periods in excess of one month must be approved by either the Section 151 Officer, Deputy Section 151 Officer or a Finance Manager.
+- a) Forward dealing (agreeing to invest money at a future date): Consideration will be given to arranging forward deals, dependent upon market conditions.
+Any hedging tools such as derivatives are only used for the management of risk and the prudent management of financial affairs.
+The policy for the use of derivatives is clearly detailed in the annual strategy.
+All forward dealing should have the approval of either the Section 151 Officer or the Deputy Section 151 Officer. - b) Callable deposits: Callable deposits are permitted subject to approval from the Section 151 Officer. - c) LOBOS (borrowing under lender's option/borrower's option): The use of LOBOs is considered as part of the borrowing strategy.
+Any money borrowed for periods in excess of one month must be approved by either the Section 151 Officer, the Deputy Section 151 Officer or a Finance Manager.